Mihaliç Peyniri

 Mihaliç peyniri is an aged sheep's milk cheese from Turkey.

-Similar to kelle, kefalotyri cheese or beyaz peynir, Mihaliç peyniri is stored in brine.
+Similar to kefalotyri or beyaz peynir, Mihaliç peyniri is stored in brine.
 The curds are placed in hot water and stirred, then left in the water to harden and acquire a firm, slightly elastic texture and finally are salted and dried.

 It is made in various sizes and shapes, usually balls or slices, and can be used as a substitute for Parmigiano Reggiano.
 It is often used in salads and baked dishes.